-The application form requires that applicants list three mentors that they would be interested in working with.
-Please review the area of research of each mentor and select three possible mentors from the list below.
 DO NOT contact the mentors until you have been accepted into the REU Program – if you have questions about the mentors please contact the program manager (email@example.com).

 Amaris currently works at UNM.
 She was previously the Sevilleta Field Station Manager and had conducted research on the SNWR for 8 years.
 Along with this she has been a liaison between faculty and graduate students in the UNM Biology Department.
 By fostering these relationships, she has been able to diversify mentors and project availability for students during the REU program.
 Her background is in population biology with a focus on conservation and she uses her knowledge and experience to help guide REU students through this exciting endeavor.
 She has directly mentored 5 REU students in the past 6 years in projects ranging from small mammal population dynamics to vegetation responses to fire, but, in effect, she is a mentor to all the students who participate in our program each year.